IRL2/ofxPresets/README.md

 # why?

-This addon borns from working on [esencia](https://github.com/IRL2/esencia) (a reinterpreted interactive art installation) and the need of a simple way to handle presets and interpolation.

-ofParameters and ofParameterGroup are great for working with parameters, but it missed interpolation.
+This addon is born from working on [esencia](https://github.com/IRL2/esencia) (a reinterpreted interactive art installation) and the need of a simple way to handle presets and interpolation. ofParameters and ofParameterGroup are great for working with parameters, but they missed interpolation.
-So, one thing lead to the other and ended up adding all this features
+The rest of the features were usefull for esencia, and I thought they could be useful for others.